monaSalih/data-structures-and-algorithms/python/code_challenges/README.md

 ## Approach & Efficiency
 time=>O(n^2)
 <!-- What approach did you take?
 Discuss Why.
 What is the Big O space/time for this approach? -->

+it take me 4 hour to complet the work